thinkful-ei21/client-karpul/README.md

 ### Features

--Users can choose to either host or join carpools -Carpools can be customized by time and days of the week -Users can search for nearby carpools by destination -Application uses custom request/accept system for adding carpool members -Users can upload custom profile pictures
+- Users can choose to either host or join carpools
+- Carpools can be customized by time and days of the week
+- Users can search for nearby carpools by destination
+- Application uses custom request/accept system for adding carpool members
+- Users can upload custom profile pictures
--Detailed information provided about carpools and carpool members
+- Detailed information provided about carpools and carpool members

 ### Map